< By-Laws

 d.
 All officers and directors of NHAHA must be Adult Affiliate members of NHAHA in good standing to retain their respective positions.

-The Board, by a 2/3 vote may choose to hold elections at the annual meeting, however membership must be notified by written notice 30 days prior to the annul meeting that election by live vote will be held.
+e.
+The Board, by a 2/3 vote may choose to hold elections at the annual meeting.
+However, membership must be notified by written notice or electronic communication 30 days prior to the annual meeting that election by live vote will be held.
 Nominations must be accepted from the floor.
-The nominee must be a present year Adult AHA Affiliate member of NHAHA and present to accept the nomination.
 The individual making the nomination must be a present year Adult Affiliate NHAHA member.

 SECTION 5 – OFFICERS

 a.
-Duties of the President: The President shall preside at all meetings of the Board of Directors and have the general active management of the organization in cooperation with the Board of Directors and be responsible for the day to day operations of NHAHA.
+Duties of the President: The President shall preside at all meetings of the Board of Directors and have the general active management of the organization in cooperation of NHAHA.
 He/She shall have general supervision of the officers and committee chairmen of the organization and see that their duties are properly performed.

 b.
 Duties of the Vice President: In the absence of the President, the Vice President shall have all the powers of the President.
 In the absence of both the President and Vice President, the Board of Directors shall appoint a temporary president.